jkeam/alien_language/README.md

 ## Interesting Hiccups
 This took me a lot longer than I wanted to solve it.
 A few interesting things I ran into:

-I wanted to initially use this [trie](https://github.com/tyler/trie) but it took me way too long to try and figure out how to make their API work they way I wanted, so I finally just ended up implementing my own trie (tree.rb and node.rb) that exposed the operations I wanted.
+I wanted to initially use this [trie](https://github.com/tyler/trie) but it took me way too long to try and figure out how to make their API work they way I wanted, so I finally just ended up implementing my own trie that exposed the operations I wanted.

 My tries themselves are very simple.
 They consists of nodes, where each node contains the letter as well as a hash of subsequent letters to subsequent node.